 - To put this in perspective, the commander bluntly states that about half the recruits will die, and eighty percent of those will be on their very first Survey Corps mission.
 And this is after the Commander developed a new strategy that decreased casualties by 30% within the whole branch.
 When Eren initially shows interest in joining the Survey Corps, his mother claims it's little more than suicide, and not without good reason.

-- Rule of Symbolism: The wings on their crest represent the wings of freedom; fitting, since they spend the most time outside the walls scouting the world for humanity.
+- Rule of Symbolism: The wings on their crest represent the wings of freedom; fitting, since they spend the most time outside the Walls scouting the world for humanity.
 It also serves to Foreshadow their insurrection against the government and the Reiss dynasty.

 - Sacrificial Lion: Plenty of top-notch members are shown to be killed just as the audience thinks that things are going well.